exercism/powershell/exercises/practice/book-store/.docs/instructions.md

 # Instructions

-To try and encourage more sales of different books from a popular 5 books series, a bookshop has decided to offer discounts on multiple book purchases.
+To try and encourage more sales of different books from a popular 5 book series, a bookshop has decided to offer discounts on multiple book purchases.

 One copy of any of the five books costs $8.